📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 2. ...and the "create page" permission in the current space.

-Better Content Archiving is a content expiration tracking and page archiving solution for Confluence Cloud and Confluence Data Center.
+Better Content Archiving and Analytics is a content expiration tracking, page archiving, and analytics solution for Confluence Cloud and Confluence Data Center.

 It offers flexible configuration options for dynamic content statuses, content review workflow, and Confluence page analytics right after installation.